Financial Planning for Chronic Kidney Disease Patients

 Peritoneal Dialysis

 Peritoneal dialysis uses the abdomen's lining and a cleansing fluid to internally purify the blood, generally costing less than hemodialysis.
-There are two main types, continuous ambulatory peritoneal dialysis (CAPD) and automated peritoneal dialysis (APD), which differ in exchange schedules and the use of a machine for APD.
+Two main types exist: continuous ambulatory peritoneal dialysis (CAPD) and automated peritoneal dialysis (APD), which differ in exchange schedules and the use of a machine for APD.
 Both types offer the flexibility to be performed in any clean, private setting, such as at home, work or even when traveling.

-Costs vary based on several factors, but peritoneal dialysis could be more financially viable than hemodialysis.
-In 2021, the yearly costs for patients treated with peritoneal dialysis, after adjusting for inflation,, averaged $82,298.
+Costs vary based on many factors, but peritoneal dialysis could be more financially viable than hemodialysis.
+In 2021, yearly costs for patients treated with peritoneal dialysis, after adjusting for inflation, averaged $82,298

 Dialysis Medications

 Individuals undergoing dialysis require 10 to 12 different drugs to manage renal, hematological, neurological, muscle and gastrointestinal issues.
-Medicare Part D can reduce the cost of these prescription drugs, although you're still responsible for its out-of-pocket costs.
-The average out-of-pocket costs for Medicare Part D covered chronic kidney disease drugs were $775 in 2021.
-The drug costs patients pay depend on several factors, including prescription, income and their drug coverage.
+Medicare Part D can reduce prescription drug costs, although you're still responsible for its out-of-pocket costs.
+Average out-of-pocket costs for Medicare Part D covered chronic kidney disease drugs were $775 in 2021.
+Drug costs depend on several factors, including prescription type, income and drug coverage.

 Several resources are available to assist with medication expenses.
 For instance, those with Part D coverage who have limited income and resources may qualify for Part D extra help.
-Beneficiaries receiving Medicare’s low-income subsidy paid only 1%-2% out-of-pocket, while those without the subsidy faced 28%-32% costs.
+Beneficiaries receiving Medicare's low-income subsidy paid only 1% to 2% out-of-pocket, while those without the subsidy paid 28% to 32%.

 Additional Costs